These new U.S. travel restrictions begin Monday - NewsBreak

 The Biden administration’s moves come after the White House announced a ban on travel to the U.S. by foreign nationals who have been to South Africa or seven other African countries within the previous 14 days.

-That travel ban does not apply to U.S. citizens and permanent residents.Cruise ship with COVID-19 infections arrives in New Orleans
+That travel ban does not apply to U.S. citizens and permanent residents.Scientists call omicron ‘most mutated virus we’d ever seen.’
+Why does that matter?

 Here’s what travelers should know ahead of changes Monday: